celiapuerto/planes_classification/README.md

 Image recognition with Keras

 - Load planes dataset
-- Create a yaml file for the configutation
+- Create a yaml file for the configuration
 - Build train and test set
 - Train the model
 - Save the model